SublimeText/VintageEx/README.rst

 Donations
 =========

-If you want to show your appreciation, you can tip me through www.gittip.com: guillermooo_.
+If you want to show your appreciation, you can tip me through Gittip: guillermooo_.

 .. _guillermooo: http://www.gittip.com/guillermooo/